AliceO2Group/QualityControl/doc/Advanced.md

 ```
 The content of the file `mch_digits` is then copied into the config file.
 Thus make sure that you include all the commas and stuff.

-There is an example in Staging : components/qc/ANY/any/tpc-pulser-calib-qcmn

 #### Configuration files organisation

 Once you start including files, you must put the included files inside the corresponding detector subfolder (that have already been created for you).